nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: View current month's Financial Records**
+**Use case: View the current month's Financial Records**

-1. Actor requests to view current month's financial records
+1. Actor requests to view the current month's financial records
 2. System shows the current month's financial records
 3. Actor completes viewing the current month's financial record